 Network security of private endpoints

-When using private endpoints for Azure services, traffic is secured to a specific private link resource.
-The platform performs an access control to validate network connections reaching only the specified private link resource.
+When using private endpoints, traffic is secured to a private link resource.
+The platform does an access control to validate network connections reaching only the specified private link resource.
 To access more resources within the same Azure service, extra private endpoints are required.

 You can completely lock down your workloads from accessing public endpoints to connect to a supported Azure service.
-This control provides an extra network security layer to your resources by providing a built-in exfiltration protection that prevents access to other resources hosted on the same Azure service.
+This control provides an extra network security layer to your resources.
+The security provides protection that prevents access to other resources hosted on the same Azure service.

 Access to a private link resource using approval workflow